ml-struct-bio/cryodrgn/README.md

     $ cryodrgn backproject_voxel projections.128.mrcs \
             --poses pose.pkl \
             --ctf ctf.pkl \
-            -o backproject.128.mrc
+            -o backproject.128 \
+            --first 10000

-The output structure `backproject.128.mrc` will not match the consensus reconstruction exactly as the `backproject_voxel` command backprojects phase-flipped particles onto the voxel grid, and by default only uses the first 10k images.
+The output structure `backproject.128/backproject.mrc` will not match the consensus reconstruction exactly as the `backproject_voxel` command backprojects phase-flipped particles onto the voxel grid, and because here we performed backprojection using only the first 10k images in the stack for quicker results.
-If the structure is too noisy, you can increase the number of images that are used with the `--first` argument.
+If the structure is too noisy, we can try using more images with `--first` or the entire stack instead (without `--first`).

 **Note:** If the volume does not resemble your structure, you may need to use the flag `--uninvert-data`.
 This flips the data sign (e.g. light-on-dark or dark-on-light), which may be needed depending on the